Linear Optics#

 Reciprocity Theorem#

-The reciprocity theorem is derived from the two-dimensional form of the divergence theorem:
+The reciprocity theorem is based on the two-dimensional form of the divergence theorem:

 For optical waveguides, \(A\) is taken to be the infinite cross-section \(A_\infty\).
 The line integral is then over the circle \(r = \infty\), where \(r\) is the cylindrical radius.
 If the fields correspond to bound modes, then \(\mathbf{F}\) vanishes as \(r \to \infty\) (see Snyder and Love).
 The reciprocity theorem is obtained by expanding the integrals across the entire transverse plane and then dropping the line integral: